distributeaid/docs-old-mintlify/needs-assessment/field-types.md

 - fields that exist as a relation to another content-type (that must be a [collection](./collections.md) type).
 For example:
     * the **item** for a specifc need in the _NeedsAssessment.Need_ collection will exist in the _Product.Item_ collection and, therefore, this particular field becomes a "Relation with _Product.Item_".

-    It is these relational fields that will need the accompanying [id-number](./id-number.md) from the other noted collection in the data transfer.
+    It is these relational fields that will need the accompanying [id number](./id-number.md) from the other noted collection in the data transfer.